patzaa/Beagle_Linux_Daniel_Patzer/hw02/README.md

 # etch-a-sketch program
-This is a simple etch-a-sketch program for Homework 2 /n Please enter a single number for the horizontal and vertical grid size (size 5-30 recommended)
+This is a simple etch-a-sketch program for Homework 2 \n Please enter a single number for the horizontal and vertical grid size (size 5-30 recommended)

 Use the four push buttons to change the current position